gromacs/gromacs/docs/user-guide/file-formats.rst

 :ref:`gmx pdb2gmx` sets the number exclusions to 3, which
 means that interactions between atoms connected by at most 3 bonds are excluded.
-Pair interactions are generated for all pairs of atoms which are seperated by 3 bonds (except pairs of hydrogens).
+Pair interactions are generated for all pairs of atoms which are separated by 3 bonds (except pairs of hydrogens).
-When more interactions need to be excluded, or some pair interactions should not be generated, an ``[exclusions]`` field can be added, followed by pairs of atom names on seperate lines.
+When more interactions need to be excluded, or some pair interactions should not be generated, an ``[exclusions]`` field can be added, followed by pairs of atom names on separate lines.
 All non-bonded and pair interactions between these atoms will be excluded.

 A sample is included below.